zackstout/beatles-songwriting/README.md

 - Recall Doo Woop cliche: I-vi-ii-V
 - Now replace the ii with a II7: the major third wants to resolve to the V's root.
-- Like Dreamers do
+- ✅ Like Dreamers do, 0:45, nice clear example of ii->II7->V7

 #### VI7 (the 'V of ii' or 'V of II')

 - In just the same way that II7 leaves to V, VI7 leads to II
 - So Doo Wop sequence (I-vi-ii-V) becomes I-VI7-II7-V7
-- Good day sunshine
+- ✅ Good day sunshine, verse
-- I call your name
+- ✅ I call your name, verse
-- Hello little girl
+- ✅ Hello little girl, intro, I-VI7-ii7-V7
-- Maxwell's silver hammer
+- ✅ Maxwell's silver hammer, verse
 - We also see I-VI7-ii-V-I
+- ✅ Hello little girl, ending/postscript
-- Little child
+- ✅ Little child, ending/coda
+- ✅✅ Her Majesty
-- My Bonnie
+- ✅ My Bonnie
-- Mr Moonlight
+- ✅ Mr Moonlight
-- Her Majesty

 #### II7 and the 'Imperfect Cadence' - 'the middle feeling'

 - (p.
 102) Same idea as before: ending on the V without resolving to the I; the II7 contributes more strongly to this than the ii.
+- (Recall It Won't Be Long)
 - See: Jingle bells?
-- I will
+- ✅ I will: "Love you where we're apart...", II7-V7
 - (p.
 104) 'The middle feeling' imperfect cadence: table of examples -- extended on p.
 105
+- ✅ Besame Mucho, 1:08
-- I'll get you
+- ✅ I'll get you, bridge, 1:09
-- One after 909
+- ✅ One after 909, bridge, 0:55

 #### II7 and the Cycle of Fifths

-- Rocky Raccoon: vi7-II7-V7-I
+- ✅ Rocky Raccoon: vi7-II7-V7-I, mm just nasty, the vocals

 #### III7 (The 'V of vi' or 'V of VI')

-- Well what do you: Just as II is V of V, and VII is V of II, well, the III is V of VI.
+- Well what do you know: Just as II is V of V, and VII is V of II, well, the III is V of VI.
 - So we see III7 preparing the vi or VI7.
-- Ain't she sweet
+- 🎵 Ain't she sweet
-- Ask me why
+- 🎵 Ask me why
-- You can't do that
+- 🎵 You can't do that
-- Cry for a shadow
+- 🎵 Cry for a shadow
-- No reply
+- 🎵 No reply

 #### Case Study: 'Your Mother Should Know'

-- Your mother should know: vi-IV-VI7-ii-V7-I-VI7-II7-V7-I-III7 (and back to vi)
+- 🎵 Your mother should know: vi-IV-VI7-ii-V7-I-VI7-II7-V7-I-III7 (and back to vi)

 #### VII7 (the 'V of iii')

 - And aha!
 We are done!
 The V of III!
-- Sexy Sadie
+- 🎵 Sexy Sadie
 - (p.
 113) Mr. Sandman: C-B7-E7-A7-D7-G7-C.
-- Martha My Dear
+- 🎵 Martha My Dear
-- Moon River (and the chromatic cycle of Fifths): bV-VII7-iiim7-VI7-iim7-V7-I.
+- 🎵 Moon River (and the chromatic cycle of Fifths): bV-VII7-iiim7-VI7-iim7-V7-I.
 - Again, it's: 7-3-6-2-5-1.

 #### The tonic secondary dominant 'V of IV' - The I7-IV change

 - Casting the I chord as the "V of IV".
-- (p.
+- 🎵 (p.
 116) If I Fell, Hey Jude, Oh Darling
-- This Boy
+- 🎵 This Boy

 ### Non-Functioning Secondary Dominants

 #### II7

 - I-II(7)-IV-I
-- Eight days a week
+- 🎵 Eight days a week
-- You won't see me
+- 🎵 You won't see me
 - Stay with me, Lifestyles of the Rich and famous

 #### Voice-Leading in I-II-IV-I

 - (p.
 118): In e.g. C-D7-F-C, a chromatic line is spelled out: G-F#-F-E.
-- (see Eight days a week)
+- 🎵 (see Eight days a week)
 - And we can do a vi-for-I to get vi-II-IV-I, shown in following two songs
-- She's leaving home
+- 🎵 She's leaving home
-- Yesterday
+- 🎵 Yesterday
-- In my life (example of II-IV rather than expected II-V)
+- 🎵 In my life (example of II-IV rather than expected II-V)

 #### III7

-- _Like dreamers do_
+- 🎵 _Like dreamers do_
-- _I want to hold your hand_ (The III7, a B7, propels us up to IV of C, via its F# fifth and D# third, each going up a semitone.)
+- 🎵 _I want to hold your hand_ (The III7, a B7, propels us up to IV of C, via its F# fifth and D# third, each going up a semitone.)
 - (And also exhibits the "vi-III" plunge from Em to B7)
-- _Solider of Love_
+- 🎵 _Solider of Love_
-- _Yes it is_
+- 🎵 _Yes it is_
-- _You're Going to lose that girl_
+- 🎵 _You're Going to lose that girl_
-- _That means a lot_
+- 🎵 _That means a lot_
-- _Piggies_
+- 🎵 _Piggies_

 #### VI7

 - (p.
 126) Inherent dissonance between the major third of the VI7 and the parent key (it's the m2 interval).
 - It's used in a weirdly effective but "dysfunctional" way in following 2 songs.
-- _Revolution_
+- 🎵 _Revolution_
-- _Dr.
+- 🎵 _Dr.
 Robert_

 #### VII7

-- _I'm so tired_
+- 🎵 _I'm so tired_
-- _P.S.
+- 🎵 _P.S.
 I Love you_
 - also the phrase C-B-C in Octopus's Garden

 #### Case Study: "Day Tripper"

-- _Day tripper_: I7-IV7-I7-II7-IV7-III7-VI7-V7.
+- 🎵 _Day tripper_: I7-IV7-I7-II7-IV7-III7-VI7-V7.
 - (p.
 130) Here, the III7 is the only functioning secondary dominant.
 - Again, the VI7 contains the dissonant m2 interval.